FMCG stocks significantly outperformed market over 20 years

-New Delhi, May 22 (IANS) Consumer staple sector or FMCG stocks have significantly outperformed the market over the past 20 years.
+New Delhi: Consumer staple sector or FMCG stocks have significantly outperformed the market over the past 20 years.

 As per a research by Jefferies, over the last two decades, while Nifty has returned 11.4 per cent Cagr, the market-cap weighted performance for eight FMCG companies (HUL, ITC, Nestle, Britannia, Dabur, Marico, GCPL, Colgate) stood at 14.2 per cent Cagr.
 In absolute terms, while Nifty is up 10x in 20+ years, FMCG is up c.17x over the same period.